kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.dendron.image.md

 id: p6DAGnvvh2NUL4A2zsAW6
 title: Image
 desc: ''
-updated: 1640217151668
+updated: 1640305406513
 created: 1631926358221
 ---
-# Resize and display image in Dendron
+# Tips with image in Dendron

+## Resize image and display

 ref: [Images | Dendron Wiki](https://wiki.dendron.so/notes/a91fd8da-6895-49fe-8164-a17acd8d9a17/)